existentialisms/existentialisms/README.md

 currently studying for my end of year exams, may take longer to respond soz!!

-yay if i think of more i'll add more. i'll figure out the formatting when i got time
+yay if i think of more i'll add more. i'll figure out the formatting when i got time (likely never ^_^)